General Distribution Steering: A Sub-Optimal Solution by Convex Optimization

 By using the truncated power moments to characterize the dynamics of system \eqref{uniequation} where $x(k)$ and $u(k)$ are random variables, we shall reformulate the control problem as steering the power moments of the $x(k)$ and $u(k)$.
 System \eqref{momentsystem} is called the moment system corresponding to system \eqref{uniequation}.
 The power moment steering problem is then formulated as follows.

 \begin{problem} The dynamics of the moment system is

-where $\mathscr{X}(k), \mathscr{U}(k)$ are obtained by \eqref{xlK} and \eqref{ulK}.
-Given an \textbf{arbitrary} initial distribution $q_{0}(x)$ and terminal power moments $\{\sigma_{i}\}_{i = 1:2n}$, determine the control sequence so that the first $2n$ order power moments of the terminal distribution are identical to those specified, i.e.,
+where $\mathfrak{X}(k), \mathfrak{U}(k)$ are obtained by \eqref{xlK} and \eqref{ulK}.
+Given an arbitrary initial distribution $\chi_{0}(\x)$ (the first $2n$ orders of power moments exist) and terminal power moments $\{\mu_{i}\}_{i = 1:2n}$, determine the control sequence so that the first $2n$ order power moments of the terminal distribution are identical to those specified, i.e.,

 for $l = 1, \cdots, 2n$. \end{problem}

 However for the moment system to control, there remains to design control laws which satisfy